Skip to content

 Why do we hold Horse Health Days?

-Native breeds, cobs and draught types can usually cope very well on poorer quality grass.
-Management nowadays means horses often have access to quality grazing all year round and are exposed to milder winters with additional rugging and stabling.
-This means horses don’t have to use as much energy to keep warm and if excess calories are being consumed, weight (and therefore fat) will begin to increase.
+Management nowadays means horses may often have access to quality grazing all year round and are exposed to milder winters with additional rugging and stabling.
+This can result in horses not having to use as much energy to keep warm, and if excess calories are being consumed, weight (and therefore fat) will begin to increase.
 Weight management can be a constant challenge and is a balancing act between providing the right diet, health care, exercise and management.
-Our team understand how difficult weight management can be - we never judge and are here to help.
+Our team understands how difficult weight management can be - we never judge and are here to help.

-Horses carrying too much fat can be at an increased risk of health issues such as Equine Metabolic Syndrome (EMS)laminitis and arthritis which can be detrimental to their welfare.
+Horses carrying excess fat can be at an increased risk of health issues such as Equine Metabolic Syndrome (EMS)laminitis and arthritis which can be detrimental to their welfare.

 In Great Shape

-Maintaining your horse at a healthy fat score can be difficult, so it’s important that we recognise and praise the efforts of those owners/carers whose horses are ‘in great shape’.
-At our Horse Health Days a horse with a healthy fat score of 2.5-3 out of 5 will be awarded a rosette.
+Maintaining your horse at a healthy fat score can be difficult, and we understand the challenges many owners/carers face.
+To acknowledge those horses assessed at a healthy fat score of 2.5-3 out of 5, the team will award an ‘In Great Shape’ rosette.

 Booking your visit